Skip to main content

 • Part-Time Students

 Most Thayer degree candidates are full-time students, however the MEng, MS, or PhD can be completed on a part-time basis.
+Students in other degree programs may be allowed to enroll on a part-time basis, depending on their remaining degree requirements.

 • For part-time MS or PhD candidates, when all degree requirements, other than the thesis, are completed, part-time candidates are required to be registered for thesis research in each subsequent term until the residency requirement has been fulfilled.
 Part-time candidates may elect to complete their thesis in absentia with approval of their thesis committee and the Dean or Director.